acastillo5248/Project_3_fork/Project-StarterCodes/Project3-ReconstructPCO2/README.md

 Explore the Data Notebook:

 If you'd like to modify or analyze the raw data, Project3_Data.ipynb will guide you through accessing the raw ESM data and preprocessing it into a format suitable for machine learning.

-Future Work
-Increase Data Coverage:

-We plan to extend the analysis to include more ensemble members and models for a broader range of climate scenarios.

-Advanced Model Techniques:

-Explore other machine learning methods like neural networks or deep learning models to improve reconstruction accuracy.

-Fine-tuning:

-Further optimize model parameters and assess the impact of different preprocessing techniques on model performance.